cometbft/cometbft-rs/light-client/tests/support/model_based/Abstract.md

 In our initial experience of implementing and applying MBT, we find quite appealing its simplicity for the end user, being it a researcher or a developer.
 The model-based tests are quite abstract and concise; they can precisely describe what behavior needs to be tested.
 At the same time, in sharp contrast to standard integration tests, they leave a lot of details unspecified.
 An important feature of MBT is that these missing details will be instantiated in different ways with each run of the model-based test; moreover, this behavior can be easily employed to _exhaustively_ test all scenarios falling under the abstract test.
 In the above example, the intermediate results are only restricted to be unsuccessful, but concrete verification errors are left open.
 And the model checker will indeed instantiate for each run different combinations of failures: due to the blockchain block falling out of the trusting period, not enough trust in the validator set, signature validation errors, etc.

-One of the main reasons for the Tendermint modeling and model-based testing being successfully implemented and accepted within our teams is the rich syntax and semantics of the TLA+ language.
-TLA+ allowed us to concisely model the complex aspects of the Tendermint protocol, as well as to express correctness properties and tests about it.
+One of the main reasons for the CometBFT modeling and model-based testing being successfully implemented and accepted within our teams is the rich syntax and semantics of the TLA+ language.
+TLA+ allowed us to concisely model the complex aspects of the CometBFT protocol, as well as to express correctness properties and tests about it.
 In particular, even for developers without a prior exposure to TLA+, following the models written by our researchers has helped to clarify the protocol abstractions before diving into the implementation, thus avoiding the painful experience and countless hours of correcting them when the implementation is already done.

 ## Substantial infrastructure is necessary for model-based testing, but the complexity is reasonable.